licorice root

 NCS - PLANTING AND EARLY CARE

 ... , particularly for cultivars producing large reflexing blooms.
-It is common practice in Great Britain to root many of the large exhibition types, such as Duke of Kent, during December or January. ... mulches are buckwheat hulls, ground corn cobs, pine needles, straw, and peanut, rice, cottonseed, cocoa hulls, licorice root and hardwood mulch.
-A good mulch serves many useful purposes; it not only will ...
+It is common practice in Great Britain to root many of the large exhibition types, such as Duke of Kent, during December or January ... are buckwheat hulls, ground corn cobs, pine needles, straw, and peanut, rice, cottonseed, cocoa hulls, licorice root and hardwood mulch.
+A good mulch serves many useful purposes; it not only will help ...

 www.mums.org